ks00x/p2pro-live/Readme.md

 run with (activate the p2pro env first):
 `streamlit run p2prolive_app.py`
+You can specifiy the device id on the commandline:
+`streamlit run p2prolive_app.py -- 0`

 You may create a .bat file to activate the env and click start the web app (change the folders to match your installation):
 ```bat